Sherry141/YouTube-RAG-Search-Platform/README.md

 ## Acknowledgments
-Aaraiz Hassan - Frontend and Integration
+- Aaraiz Hassan - Frontend and Integration

-Arooba Maqsood - Backend Development and Reporting
+- Arooba Maqsood - Backend Development and Reporting

-Ayza Shuja - Backend Development and Reporting
+- Ayza Shuja - Backend Development and Reporting

-Bisma Nawaz - Backend Development and Presentation
+- Bisma Nawaz - Backend Development and Presentation

-M. Talha Tariq - Frontend Issues and Integration
+- M. Talha Tariq - Frontend Issues and Integration

-Shaheer Akhtar - Backend Development and Integration
+- Shaheer Akhtar - Backend Development and Integration

-This project was developed as part of the course 'Generative AI' at LUMS University, Lahore under the guidance of our professor Dr. Agha Ali Raza.
+This project was developed as part of the course 'Speech and Language Processing with Generative AI' at LUMS University, Lahore under the guidance of our professor Dr. Agha Ali Raza.

 Reflections
 Our journey through the development of VidHarbor was filled with learning and challenges.
 This project not only enhanced our technical skills but also taught us valuable lessons in teamwork and iterative development.